x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 Yes, allow me to reveal the ultimate truth.
 Being right, about an architectural choice or design, is only the beginning.
 You still need to present your ideas convincingly, which is a subject for another day, and to convey the information as you want it to be received.
 So that you don't fall short on that last one, here goes a few soft and hard things to consider.

 ## The soft things
-That's what I call the common sense.
+That's what I call the common sense – rules to live by.
 A set of principles that will help you write better, without teaching you anything linguistic.

 ### Have some structure
 Whenever I see an introduction section of a technical document, I get ready for three things.
 They are: the context, the problem, and the solution's outcome.
 All in this precise order.
 A failure in that regard, will likely mean that your reader will have to skim back and forth in your text, trying to figure out the missing information.
 However, just like a code full of goto expressions can be a context switch nightmare.
 This isn't far, either.
 Being predictable in technical text is good.